kamalakbari7/kakbari/README.md

 <p align="justify">

-**About me:** I am currently a Geomatics PhD Candidate (Spatial Information Science) in the Infrastructure Department at Melbourne University, and working on Causal Inference in spatial and geographical processes.
-I studied Bachelor of engineering and Geographic Information Systems and Remote Sensing for my master's degree.
-I have had experiences in different environmental, health, human behaviour, and data management projects.
+**About me:** I am a data scientist with a PhD in spatial information systems and am working on causal inference in spatial processes.
+I studied Bachelor of Engineering and GIScience for my master’s degree.
+I have experience in marketing, environmental, health, human behaviour, and data management projects.
 I also have more than seven years of teaching experience. </p>

 ####